HenryLiang-123/Amazon_Knowledge_Graph/README.md

 **Please ensure that plots directory and config directory with config.ini files is completed as described in Steps 3 and 4 in [Prereqisites](#prerequisites) section**.

+Run the following steps in Terminal from the parent directory of the project.

 1. Open docker

 ``` open -a Docker ```